HomeBoard Resources

 The 10 Monthly Reports

 2. Statement of Revenue and Expenses with Budget Variance.
 Not just what was spent — but how it compares to what was budgeted.
-Every line item that is over or under budget should be flagged with an explanation.
-This is the report that prevents budget surprises at year end.
+Every line item that is over or under budget should be flagged.

 4. Bank Reconciliation for Every Account.
 Operating account and reserve account — both reconciled.
-This confirms that the bank balance matches the books and that no discrepancy exists.
+This confirms the bank balance matches the books.

 6. Open Work Order Report by Age.
 Every active maintenance or repair request, how long it has been open, who the assigned vendor is, and current status.